-The Philanthropy Roundtable is pleased to announce the selection of Jon Huntsman Sr. as the 2014 recipient of the William E. Simon Prize for Philanthropic Leadership.
+Jon Huntsman Sr. was awarded the 2014 William E. Simon Prize for Philanthropic Leadership.
 The Simon Prize honors the ideals and principles that guided Mr. Simon’s giving, including personal responsibility, resourcefulness, volunteerism, scholarship, individual freedom, faith in God, and helping people to help themselves.

 After serving as a gunnery officer in the U.S. Navy and earning degrees at Wharton and University of Southern California, Mr. Huntsman got his start in business with a food company that later merged with Dow Chemical.
 Mr. Huntsman became its president at age 30.
 He soon struck out on his own, founding the Huntsman Container Company in 1970, which took off with the invention of the Styrofoam clamshell container for Big Macs and later led to Huntsman Chemical Corporation and the global enterprise known today as Huntsman Corporation.

 Mr. Huntsman and his wife, Karen, have been committed to charitable giving throughout their 55-year marriage, having contributed generously to causes meeting the criterion of “relief of human suffering.”
 Their lifetime giving is estimated to exceed $1.4 billion.